Collaborative Arts, Interculturalism and Human Rights

 In his presentation Jijo will discuss the socio-political dimension of his practice as an immigrant community film maker, exploring how a production strategy of low budget collaboration driven, non-professional participatory video style of film making becomes a form of political activism.

 Bisi Adigun holds a PhD in Drama from Trinity College Dublin, where he currently lectures.
 Originally from the Yoruba land in western Nigeria, Ireland has been Bisi's home since 1996.
 He is a playwright, theatre director/producer and the artistic director of Arambe Productions, Ireland's first African theatre company, which he founded in 2003.
-Past Productions The Gods Are Not To Blame (2004) The Kings of The Kilburn High Road (2006 & 2007) The Dilemma of A Ghost (2007) Through A Film Darkly (2008 Haba, Pastor Jero!
-(2009) The Butcher Babes (2010) The Paddies of Parnell Street (2013) Bisi is a performing artist, an academic and has also co-presented the first three series of Mono, RTE's flagship television programme on intercultural Ireland.
+Past Productions: The Gods Are Not To Blame (2004), The Kings of The Kilburn High Road (2006 & 2007), The Dilemma of A Ghost (2007), Through A Film Darkly (2008 Haba, Pastor Jero!
+(2009), The Butcher Babes (2010), and The Paddies of Parnell Street (2013).
+Bisi is a performing artist, an academic and has also co-presented the first three series of Mono, RTE's flagship television programme on intercultural Ireland.
 He wrote his first major play Moremi: the Goddess, which he also directed, for Waterford Youth Drama Ireland in 2000

 In his presentation Bisi will focus on the work of Arambe in interculturalism and theatre; on the politics of representation; the concepts of the ‘familiar’ and ‘unfamiliar’ and unpicking who is telling who’s stories in 21st century Ireland.

 Clodagh Emoe is a visual artist.
 She holds a BA in Fine Art from the National College of Art and Design, Dublin, a MA in Fine Art from Chelsea College of Art and Design, London, and a PhD from GradCAM/DIT.